AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

 .. note::
     Due to the isolated nature of AWS Lambda, the packages available on that environment are limited.
 This means that only the modules that come with python out-of-the-box are accessible to your function. `Deps` are also limited in a similar fashion.
+However, AWS does provide a workaround for pip package installations: https://aws.amazon.com/premiumsupport/knowledge-center/lambda-python-package-compatible/.

 To use this plugin with Covalent, simply install it using `pip`: